don't buy a St. Moritz made-in-Canada watch

-This is my watch.
+This is my former watch.
 It's a "Momentum" by St. Moritz.

 I bought it because it was the only timepiece I could find that was made in Canada.
 And by "made in Canada" I mean made somewhere outside of Canada, and assembled in the country.
 I tried buying a watch that way because I like to support local business.